pcaston/OpenPeerPower.github.io/source/_docs/configuration/secrets.markdown

 ### Using `secrets.yaml`

 The workflow for moving private information to `secrets.yaml` is very similar to the [splitting of the configuration](/docs/configuration/splitting_configuration/).
-Create a `secrets.yaml` file in your Home Assistant [configuration directory](/docs/configuration/).
+Create a `secrets.yaml` file in your Open Peer Power [configuration directory](/docs/configuration/).

 The entries for password and API keys in the `configuration.yaml` file usually looks like the example below.